felixmariotto/three-screenshake/README.md

 # three-screenshake
-a screen shaker tool for three.js
+a screen shake tool for three.js